AGDevelopment/Modal-Images/README.md

 # Modal-Images
-Modal Images with click anywhere on screen to close to close.
+Modal Images with click anywhere on the modal screen to close.
 Makes for smart device closing the modal window easier.